msi1427/Demographics-of-Best-CS-Scientists-Worldwide/README.md

 3. Which Middle Eastern universities are good at research? (using citations as metric)
 4. Which column is directly correlated with World Rank column?
 We wanted to understand how the ranking was done.

-You can visit the public dashboard here: https://public.tableau.com/app/profile/mohammad.sabik.s.irbaz/viz/DemographicsofBestCSScientistsWorldwide/Dashboard1
+You can visit the public dashboard [here](https://public.tableau.com/app/profile/mohammad.sabik.s.irbaz/viz/DemographicsofBestCSScientistsWorldwide/Dashboard1).

 ## Build From Sources and Run the Selenium Scraper
 1. Clone the repo